TransformerLensOrg/CircuitsVis/README.md

 For now the most reliable approach is:
 1. Clone: `git clone https://github.com/neelnanda-io/PySvelte`
+2. Install Node.js
-2. Add the new `PySvelte` folder (root of the repository) to the Python search path with
+3. Add the new `PySvelte` folder (root of the repository) to the Python search path with
     ```py
     import sys
     sys.path.append('/path/to/PySvelte')
     import pysvelte
     ```
-3. Now you can use `pysvelte.Hello(name="World")` in your Python notebooks to get this output!
+4. Now you can use `pysvelte.Hello(name="World")` in your Python notebooks to get this output!

     ![hello world in pysvelte](./hello_world.png)

-4. Check out [the demo](./PySvelteDemo.ipynb) for examples of the components available so far
+4. Check out [the demo](./PySvelteDemo.ipynb) for examples of the components available so far (you will need to open this locally)

 [1]: If you install with `pip install git+https://...` you won't be able to use any of the components due to a quirk of the folder structure

+## Colab

+See https://colab.research.google.com/drive/1nbYcUurTIQK4x8wsyd6o-N84a6TKVgyx?usp=sharing for a demo.
+The process will be simplified in the near future so that you don't need to download node and compile Svelte files unless you need to edit them!

 ---